Skip to main content

 Your body operates as a fully integrated system, a complex and responsive network where every component influences the others.
 When you begin a hormonal protocol, whether for low testosterone, menopausal balance, or metabolic optimization, you are introducing a powerful set of biological instructions.

 Think of your cells as having docking stations, or receptors, for these hormonal messengers.
 The effectiveness of any hormonal therapy depends directly on the number and sensitivity of these receptors.
-Diet and are primary regulators of this cellular hardware.
+Diet and physical activity are primary regulators of this cellular hardware.

 For instance, a diet rich in lean proteins, healthy fats, and micronutrients provides the raw materials for both hormone production and receptor maintenance.
 Chronic inflammation, often driven by processed foods and a sedentary lifestyle, can interfere with these docking stations, making them less responsive.